 - Secondly, a lawyer can then advise you on how to prepare for the consultation and/or hearing.
 For example, a lawyer may advise you on crucial pieces of evidence that should be brought before the court.

 - Thirdly, a lawyer can help to set out your legal options after an order is granted in or against your favour in the SCT.
-Having a lawyer on your side helps to ensure that the process is as painless as possible.
+Again, having a lawyer on your side helps to ensure that the process is as painless as possible.

-Please get in touch should you require any further assistance on this area.
+Please get in touch should you require any further assistance in this area.